stanipintjuk/Silverfish/README.md

 The homescreen will automatically position your shortcuts in such a way that they will form a square.

 The app drawer is devided into multiple tabs for different application types, like SmartLauncher.
-Unlike SmartLauncher the apps are not automatically placed in their corresponding tabs, so you will have to place them there yourself :(
+Unlike Smart Launcher Silverfish isn't smart and doesn't sort your apps automatically very well, so you will have to sort your apps yourself :(

-You can add, remova or rename a tab by simply long clicking it.
+You can add, remove or rename a tab by long clicking it.

 #Notes
-Keep in mind that this is just the second beta version so the functionality is very limited and bugs are expected.
 I mostly wrote it to scratch my own itch.
 As my itch gets worse more functionality will be implemented.
 If you have an itch that you want to scratch then your commits are welcome :)

 #Todo
 * Make the launcher functional and stable - ✓